-We can approximate the level of this dependency using a metric called the ‘age dependency ratio’.
+Demographers express the share of the dependent age-groups using a metric called the ‘age dependency ratio’.
 This measures the ratio between ‘dependents’ (the sum of young and old) to the working-age population (aged 15 to 64 years old).

-It’s given as the number (percentage) of dependents per 100 people of working-age.
-For example, a value of 100% would mean the number of dependents in a country was the same as the size of the working-age population.
+It’s given as the number of dependents per 100 people of working-age.
+A value of 100% means that the number of dependents was exactly the same as the number of people in the working-age bracket.

-The age dependency ratio across the world is shown in the map below.
 A higher number means there are more ‘dependents’ relative to the working-age population; a lower number means fewer.

 The opposite is true in Nigeria.
-Almost 95% of dependents there are young.
+Almost 94% of dependents there are young.